Women Behind the Scenes Spotlight: Maggie Friedman

 You can follow Maggie at Facebook here.

 Using her favorite online handle, Rueben is an East Coast-bred gal who is now a permanent Californian and a lifelong tv-oholic.
 She watches at least 25 TV shows a week, goes to the movies as often as possible, listens to music every waking moment, reads every day and “plays” on the internet every chance she can.
-Some of her current favorite TV shows are Castle, Supernatural, NCIS, Doctor Who, The Blacklist, Teen Wolf, Pretty Little Liars, Lost Girl, The Shannara Chronicles, Arrow, When Calls the Heart, Switched at Birth, Marvel's Agent Carter, Jane the Virgin, Marvel's Agents of S.H.I.E.L.D., Outlander, The Flash and The Fosters (among others).
-She loves to write about all things TV.
-Follow her at @ruebenrambling or contact her at email@example.com.
+Some of her current favorite TV shows are Outlander, Arrow, Grimm, The Blacklist, Teen Wolf, Killjoys, Dark Matter, The Shannara Chronicles, Good Witch, When Calls the Heart, The 100, Switched at Birth, Jane the Virgin, Marvel’s Agents of S.H.I.E.L.D., The Flash and The Fosters (among others).
+She is looking forward to the debut of No Tomorrow this fall and the limited-run returns of Prison Break and 24: Legacy.
+Follow her at @ruebenrambling or contact her at firstname.lastname@example.org.